Foldable smartphone: History

 On 25 February 2021, Huawei released the Huawei Mate X2.

-In March 2021, Xiaomi Technology announced the Xiaomi MIX Fold.
+In March 2021, Xiaomi Technology announced the Xiaomi Mi MIX Fold.

 In August 2021, the Samsung Galaxy Z Fold 3 and Samsung Galaxy Z Flip 3 were released.

 On 15 December 2021, OPPO announced the OPPO Find N.

 On 11 April 2022, Vivo introduced the Vivo X Fold.
-On 11 August, 2022, Xiaomi released the Xiaomi MIX Fold 2.
+On 11 August 2022, Xiaomi released the Xiaomi MIX Fold 2.

 The Samsung Galaxy Z Fold 4 and Samsung Galaxy Z Flip 4 were announced at the August 2022 edition of Galaxy Unpacked.
 The Galaxy Z Fold 4 was released on 25 August 2022, and the Galaxy Z Flip 4 was released on 26 August 2022.

-Motorola Mobility launched the Moto Razr 2022 on 11 August 2022, it is currently only available to the Chinese market but there is speculation that it could become available to other world markets at a later date.
+Motorola Mobility launched the Moto Razr 2022 on 11 August 2022.
+It was only available to the Chinese market but there were speculations that it could become available to other world markets at a later date.
+In June 2023, Motorola Mobility announced the new Razr (2023) and Razr+ (2023) to the U.S. market.

+The Huawei Mate XT is the world's first double-folding, or tri-fold foldable smartphone, released in September 2024.
+The device can be used with a case that has a kickstand, and a foldable keyboard with a built in trackpad to provide a desktop PC-like experience.